Published

 • Knee pads — optional but your future self will thank you.
 I resisted these for a full year out of stubbornness and my knees have opinions about that decision.

 That’s it.
 Everything else is optional.
 A sluice box is nice if you want to process more material, but for learning to read the river, a pan is all you need.
+I put together a full gold panning equipment guide with specific product recommendations if you want the deep dive on gear.

 The Mistake That Costs Beginners the Most Gold